David Hyde Pierce

-Besides his performance in Curtains, Pierce also had Broadway roles as Sir Robin in Monty Python's Spamalot, Vanya in Vanya and Sonia and Masha and Spike and Horace Vandergelder in the 2017 revival of Hello, Dolly!; the latter two of which Pierce was nominated for a Tony Award.
-In 2015, he directed the Broadway musical It Shoulda Been You.
+Besides his performance in Curtains, Pierce also had Broadway roles as Sir Robin in Monty Python's Spamalot (2005), Vanya in the comedic play Vanya and Sonia and Masha and Spike (2013) and Horace Vandergelder in the revival of Hello, Dolly!
+(2017).
+For the latter two, Pierce was nominated for a Tony Award.
+He made his Broadway directorial debut with the musical It Shoulda Been You (2015).

-Early life
+Early life and education

-Pierce was born in Saratoga Springs, New York.
+David Hyde Pierce was born in Saratoga Springs, New York.
 His father, George Pierce, was an aspiring actor, and his mother, Laura Marie Pierce (née Hughes), was an insurance agent.
 He is the youngest of four children: he has two older sisters, Barbara and Nancy and one older brother, Thomas.
-He adopted the middle name Hyde to avoid confusion with another actor named David Pierce.
+He adopted the middle name Hyde in 1993 to avoid confusion with another actor named David Pierce.
 As a child, Pierce frequently played organ at the local Bethesda Episcopal Church.
-As a child, Pierce attended the all boys' sleepaway summer camp Kabeyun, where he first began acting in their camp productions of Gilbert & Sullivan and directed their production of H.M.S.
+He attended Kabeyun, an all-boys' summer camp, where he acted in their camp productions of Gilbert & Sullivan and directed their production of H.M.S.
 Pinafore.

 After graduating from Saratoga Springs High School in 1977, Pierce attended Yale University.
 He originally majored in music with an emphasis in piano performance, but later changed to a double major in English literature and theater studies.
 While attending Yale, Pierce performed in and directed student productions, appearing in the Yale Gilbert & Sullivan Society's production of H.M.S.
 Pinafore.
 Pierce also directed the Gilbert & Sullivan Society's operetta Princess Ida.
 Pierce graduated from Yale in 1981 with a Bachelor of Arts degree.

 Career

-1980s
+1980–1992: Rise to prominence

 After his graduation, Pierce moved to New York City, where during the 1980s and early 1990s he was employed in various jobs, such as selling ties at Bloomingdale's and working as a security guard, while pursuing an acting career and studying at Michael Howard Studios.
-During this period he played Laertes in a popular off-Broadway production of Hamlet, with Kevin Kline in the title role, and made his Broadway debut in 1982 in Christopher Durang's Beyond Therapy.
+During this period he played Laertes in an off-Broadway production of Hamlet, with Kevin Kline in the title role, and made his Broadway debut in 1982 in Christopher Durang's Beyond Therapy.

-1990s–2000s

-Pierce's first big television break came in the early 1990s with Norman Lear's political comedy, The Powers That Be, in which Pierce played Theodore, a Congressman.
+Pierce's first big television break came in the early 1990s with Norman Lear's political comedy, The Powers That Be, in which Pierce played Theodore Van Horne, a Congressman.
 Despite positive reviews from critics, the show was canceled after a brief run.
+This did free Pierce up for his breakthrough role in Frasier, and the producers of that show did in part hire Pierce based on his performance in The Powers That Be.